Selminha/testlatte/README.md

 # TestLatte for Visual Studio Code

-TestLatte allows you to debug your TestCafé tests on visual studio code.
+TestLatte allows you to Debug or Run your TestCafé tests on visual studio code.

 ## Features